Who inherits your assets depends on who survives you and what you leave behind.

 If you want to leave an inheritance for a stepchild, then you should definitely write a will because they don’t have a right to heirship under law.
 If you have a more complex blended family, you may even benefit from opening some type of trust tailored to your needs.

-You can make a will using attorney-approved wills by downloading the Policygeniius app.
+You can make a will using attorney-approved wills by using Policygenius's new digital service.

 You can use a will to name a guardian for a minor child.
 If you don’t and there is no surviving spouse, the court will appoint one.
 Minor children who inherit may not be able to take full possession of an asset until they reach the age of the majority.